gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ## Authentication and Policy Decisions

    DTLS/SCTP MUST be mutually authenticated.
+Authentication is the process of establishing the identity of a user or system and verifying that the identity is valid.
+DTLS only provides proof of possession of a key.
+   DTLS/SCTP MUST perform identity authentication.
+When certificates are used DTLS/SCTP MUST perform certificate chain validation.
 It is RECOMMENDED that DTLS/SCTP is used with certificate-based authentication.
 All security decisions MUST be based on the peer's authenticated identity, not on its transport layer identity.